On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

-when all even derivatives of $h$ are nonnegative at origin which follows from \eqref{eq:wx_ineq}.
+when all even derivatives of $h$ are nonnegative for all $x\in\Omega$, which implies \eqref{eq:wx_ineq} that was used in the proof of convergence in \cite{Uspensky:1928,Jouravsky:1928,Bultheel+Diaz-Mendoza+Gonzalez-Vera+Orive:2000}.
 This kind of inequality makes it possible to prove convergence for functions that are bounded by functions that can have negative odd derivatives.
 When the basis functions are polynomials, in terms of the infinite matrices and the leading principal submatrices, \eqref{eq:gauss-inequality} can be expressed as

 where function $\operatorname{id}(x)=x$ but it does not hold for arbitrary inside functions $g\neq \operatorname{id}$ when the basis functions are not polynomials or for other matrix elements except the $0,0$ element.
-Therefore, we can consider functions with nonnegative even derivatives at zero the highest possible bound for which we have convergence if we can generalize \eqref{eq:matrix-gauss-inequality} for other elements than just $0,0$ element and arbitrary basis functions and inside function $g$.
+Therefore, we can consider functions with nonnegative even derivatives at zero as the highest possible bound for which we have convergence if we can generalise \eqref{eq:matrix-gauss-inequality} for other elements than just $0,0$ element and arbitrary basis functions and inside function $g$.